dd86k/ddcput/README.md

 ## OPCODE PREFIX

-In x86 ("long compability mode"), NASM might prefix a MOV instruction with an OPCODE PREFIX (66h), even if BITS 32 is specified (not effects in BITS 64).
+In x86 ("long compability mode"), NASM may prefix a MOV instruction with an OPCODE PREFIX (66h), even if BITS 32 is specified (no effects in BITS 64).

 The OPCODE prefix serves as inverting 16-bit and 32-bit instructions, useful for executing 32-bit instructions in 16-bit mode (real-address mode) to